sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 This project seeks to forecast number of people infected and number of caused by COVID-19 for a time duration of 30-days based on historical data from JHU.
 In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner after doing extensive research I found out that any data based on epidemic(COVID-19), pandemic(MERS) and/or outbreak (measles) will not be best suited for any [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs).
 I will go in-depth on why this is in my Analysis section.
-I will be using Amazon SageMaker DeepAR forecasting algorithm, a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN) to produce both point and probabilistic forecasts[^2].
+I will be using scipy
+forecasting algorithm, a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN) to produce both point and probabilistic forecasts[^2].